Lingual thyroid gland - multinodular goiter

 0 images remaining

-A well-defined hyperdense lesion centered upon the base of the tongue with enhancement after contrast administration.
-It shows a few hypodense nodules.
+A well-defined hyperdense lesion centered upon the base of the tongue with postcontrast enhancement.
+It shows few hypodense nodules.
 It is seen abutting the epiglottis.
 The mass encroaches upon the oropharyngeal airway which is relatively narrowed.
 It is seen surrounded by prominent small arteries and veins (seen within the epiglottis and aryepiglottic folds).